Pediatric Head Trauma Treatment & Management

 Bleeding management

 Disseminated intravascular coagulopathy (DIC) is present in one third of head trauma patients.
-Aggressive management of DIC and correction with replacement factors are required to decrease the risk of further intracranial bleeding and allow surgical intervention when necessary.
+Aggressive management of DIC and correction with replacement factors (including fresh frozen plasma, cryoprecipitate, and/or platelets) are required to decrease the risk of further intracranial bleeding and allow surgical intervention when necessary.
+The administration of recombinant factor VIIa in patients with severe coagulopathy secondary to traumatic brain injury may allow more rapid correction of DIC and may reduce mortality.
+[47]

 Seizure management

 Posttraumatic seizures, which occur in 10% of pediatric patients with head trauma, may affect the outcome adversely by raising the ICP, increasing the metabolic demands of the brain, and causing hypoxia or hypoventilation in a spontaneously breathing patient.
-Benzodiazepines (eg, lorazepam and diazepam) may be used to control the seizure, and phenytoin or phenobarbital may be used for maintenance anticonvulsant therapy.
+Benzodiazepines (eg, lorazepam and diazepam) or phenytoin/fosphenytoin may be used for initial seizure control, and phenytoin or phenobarbital may be used for maintenance anticonvulsant therapy.

 Surgical Decompression and Elevation

-Surgical decompression is required in the presence of a rapidly expanding epidural or subdural hematoma that causes an increase in ICP and focal compression.
+Surgical decompression is required in the presence of a rapidly expanding epidural or subdural hematoma that causes an increase in intracranial pressure (ICP) and focal compression.
+Surgical decompression should also be considered in patients with focal traumatic brain injury (TBI) and refractory intracranial hypertension with a potentially salvageable brain.

 A subdural hematoma with midline shift or altered mental status should be emergently drained.
 A small subdural hematoma with no midline shift or pressure effects should be managed conservatively with close monitoring.
 Surgical drainage of subdural hematoma is not required in most cases.